hieunv0828/yocto-autobuilder2/README.md

 custom buildset to iterate the repo_, branch_, and commit_ properties set by the schedulers and write a JSON file with the user's values.

-### WikiLog reporter
+### Swatbot reporter
-[reporters/wikilog.py](reporters/wikilog.py) -- a buildbot service to listen for build failures and write some information on them to the configured wiki page.
+[reporters/swatbot.py](reporters/swatbot.py) -- a buildbot service to listen for build failures and write some information on them to the swatbot instance configured.

-[lib/wiki.py](lib/wiki.py) -- some helper functions for the wiki plugin, much of this code can be replaced by porting the plugin to be a buildbot.util.service.HTTPClient implementation

 ## Deployment
 The following deployment steps assume that the target system has a copy of